Find out everything you need to know about preparing for your BHS assessment, so you can feel confident and relaxed on the day.

 Probably the most important item you will need to remember on the day is your hat.
 You are required to wear your hat during any mounted, lungeing, leading or loading assessments.
 Unfortunately, hats with fixed peaks are not permitted for the cross-country sections of assessments, in line with British Eventing standards.

-Please ensure your hat has been correctly fitted and meets the current safety standards.
-The current requirements state your hat should bear EN1384 or BSEN1384 along with one of the following other standards:
+Please ensure your hat has been correctly fitted and meets the current safety standards:

 - ASTM F1163 (2004a or 04a onwards) + SEI mark